janikvonrotz/lorauna/api/README.md

 MONGO_URL=mongodb://username:password@hostname.com:port/database
 ```

-They can be provided with a [.env file](https://github.com/motdotla/dotenv).
+They can be provided with an [.env file](https://github.com/motdotla/dotenv).

 # Changelog